-- FEMA letter documenting any storm damage - SBA Loan documentation or denial

-- US Rural Development Disaster Loan documentation or denial - NFIP Claim - Private Insurance Claim or denial for storm damage - Litigation payment resulting from a denied Insurance Claim or potential payment due to pending litigation - Photos (date stamped) submitted by the applicant, and attested to as disaster-damage, as part of the application - Results of inspection by local government entity
+- FEMA letter documenting any storm damage - SBA Loan documentation or denial - NFIP Claim - Private Insurance Claim or denial for storm damage - Litigation payment resulting from a denied Insurance Claim or potential payment due to pending litigation - Photos (date stamped) submitted by the applicant, and attested to as disaster-damage, as part of the application - Results of inspection by local government entity presence of disaster related damage to the property, if existent.
+If disaster related damage to the property cannot be confirmed by the damage assessment and the applicant is unable to provide documentation to confirm damage, the property will be deemed ineligible for assistance.